10 tips for terrific triathlon transitions

 We’ve put together a few tips for terrific transitions.

 1. There are lots of bikes in the transition area, and while the rows are clearly marked, it can be easy to get lost.
-When putting your bike in the holding area you might want to tie a balloon or a ribbon to the handle bars, or pack a bright coloured towel to help your kids find their bikes easily.
+When putting your bike in the holding area you might want to tie a ribbon to the handle bars, or pack a bright coloured towel to help your kids find their bikes easily.

 2. Writing the steps for what needs to go on, and when, on the front of your child’s transition bag can be helpful, especially for younger kids.
 Shoes and t-shirt on, swimming cap and goggles off, Bupa sun visor (you should get one in your registration pack) for the run and helmet for the ride; there’s a lot to remember so having it all written down can help.